david-dick/firefox-marionette/README.md

 - path to a directory containing [firefox extension source code](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).
 This directory will be packaged up as an unsigned xpi file.
 - path to a top level file (such as [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension#manifest.json)) in a directory containing [firefox extension source code](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).
 This directory will be packaged up as an unsigned xpi file.

-and an optional true/false second parameter to indicate if the xpi file should be a [temporary extension](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) (just for the existance of this browser instance).
+and an optional true/false second parameter to indicate if the xpi file should be a [temporary extension](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) (just for the existence of this browser instance).
 Unsigned xpi files [may only be loaded temporarily](https://wiki.mozilla.org/Add-ons/Extension_Signing) (except for [nightly firefox installations](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly)).
 It returns the GUID for the addon which may be used as a parameter to the [uninstall](https://metacpan.org/pod/Firefox::Marionette#uninstall) method.

     use Firefox::Marionette();